top of page

 Our Thursday in-person group meets from 4:30 - 6:00pm and is for adolescents ages 15-19.

-As a note, our DBT Skills Groups take a summer break from early/mid July through late August.
+As a note, our DBT Skills Groups typically take a summer break from early/mid July through late August.

 MULTIFAMILY DBT GROUP